cihadturhan/cihadturhan.com/README.md

+**It's still in progress, I couldn't have time to clean and comment to code and finish documentation.**

 # cihadturhan.com
+> Interactive portfolio of Cihad Turhan which includes WebGL, D3, CSS3 and other visual demos.
 Personal online portfolio which I listed skills, interests, works and experiments in interactive and fun way.
 Shortlisted in [Net Awards 2015](https://thenetawards.com/) - Best Online Portfolio category.

 ## Table of contents